111Adam111/To-do-list/README.md

 # React To-do-list

-This fully responsive to do list allows to add, remove or edit tasks.
-It is also possible to change color of stripe on the left.
+This fully responsive to-do list allows you to add, remove, or edit tasks.
+It also allows to change the color of the stripe on the left.

 ### Technology: